 Brew using boiling water and leave to infuse for 5 to 10 minutes

-Type of Tea: Loose Leaf Honeybush.
+Type of Tea: Herbal Tea.

-Origin: The Eastern Cape of South Africa.
+Origin: Eastern Cape Province, South Africa.

-Brewing Instructions: Brew using freshly boiled water and leave to infuse for 8 – 10 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 5 to 10 minutes.

 Colour in Cup: Coppery liquor, dark in tone.